domibies/archive-flow/README.md

 #### Basic Example

-Here's a the most basic example to get you started with ArchiveFlow.
+Here's a a simple example to get you started with ArchiveFlow.
 This will process all files as text file in archive files in the specified folder.
-The default behaviour is to all entires in archive files in the folder (non-recursive), and ignore non archive files.
+The default behaviour is to process all entries in archive files in the folder (non-recursive), and ignore non archive files.

 ```csharp
 using ArchiveFlow;